Spain’s National Register for Short-Term Rentals

 -

-The outcome of the application is not guaranteed, as Land Registries are being very restrictive, as noted above.
-In some cases, an initial refusal can be resolved by addressing specific discrepancies; however, if the issue involves incompatibility with community statutes, approval may not be possible.
+The outcome of the application is not guaranteed, at least not on the first attempt, as Land Registries are currently applying very restrictive criteria, as noted above.
+In some cases, an initial refusal may be overcome by correcting specific discrepancies; however, if the issue relates to incompatibility with community statutes, approval may not be possible.At Bravo Legal, we always review the documentation carefully in advance to minimise the risk of refusal and we will advise on any necessary corrections before proceeding with the registration.

-Of course, at Bravo Legal we would be happy to assist with this.Our fees will vary depending on the situation, such as whether we have already obtained the holiday rental licence for you, whether we hold a Power of Attorney (POA) or need to arrange a new one, the location of your property, etc. As a general guideline, our fees for assiting with this range from €120,00 + IVA to €250,00 + IVA.
+Of course, at Bravo Legal we would be happy to assist with this.
+Our fees will vary depending on several factors, such as whether we have already obtained the holiday rental licence on your behalf, whether we hold a valid Power of Attorney (POA) or need to arrange a new one, whether you are able to provide a Digital Certificate, the location of your property, and other related circumstances.
+As a general guideline, our fees for assiting with this range from €150,00 + IVA to €300,00 + IVA.
 Additionally, there will be a fee payable to the Land Registry of approximately €32,67.
 Please get in touch with us, and we will provide you with more details and a personalised quote.
+Please note: we only offer this service for properties located in Andalusia.